nikp123/xava/README.md

 XAVA supports outputing as `raw`, `x`, `sdl` and `win`.

-### Vsync

-To just enable basic Vsync put the following in the ``[general]`` section:

-	vsync = 1

-Or if you want adaptive Vsync (G-Sync, FreeSync and other brand trademarks):

-	vsync = -1

-To disable:

-	vsync = 0

-Or if you want REFRESH_RATE/VALUE (fxp.
-60/2 = 30fps)

-	vsync = 2 (replace with desired divider)

-### OpenGL

-To run XAVA in OpenGL:

-	opengl = true

-WARNING: OpenGL isn't supported on ``sdl``.
+You can change the output in the ``general`` section.

-### Window options
+### Basic window options

+You can find these in the ``window`` section of the configuration file:

+Window size:

+	width = *number of pixels*
+	height = *number of pixels*

 Toggle fullscreen:

-	fullscreen = 1 or 0
+	fullscreen = *1 or 0*

 WARNING: On ``win`` it isn't supported.

 Toggle window border:

-	border = 1 or 0
+	border = *1 or 0*

-Change bar width/height (units are in pixels rather than characters):

-	bar_width = (width in pixels)

-	bar_spacing = (width in pixels)

-NOTE: It's located in the ```window``` category.
+### Window position

 Move the window on startup to a specific part of the screen:

 	alignment = 'top_left', 'top', 'top_right'. 'left', 'center', 'right', 'bottom_left', 'bottom', 'bottom_right' and by default 'none'

 In addition to window aligment you can adjust the window position further with:

 	x_padding = (specify value)

 	y_padding = (specify value)

+### Advanced window options

+The following features enable options that come with recent OSes and may introduce problems on older software/hardware (fxp.
+Windows XP), but in return they may look really nice if you configure them properly.

 You can enable transparent windows:

 	transparency = 1

-WARNING: ``sdl`` doesn't have transparency.
+WARNING: ``sdl`` support transparency.

+And with transparency comes the ability to change the opacity of the background and the bars:

+	foreground_opacity = *range from 0.0 to 1.0*
+	background_opacity = *range from 0.0 to 1.0*

-Force the window to be behind any window (works only under Xlib):
+Force the window to be behind any window (may not work):

 	keep_below = 1

-Set window properties (Window Class):
+Set window properties (Window Class, X11 only) :

 	set_win_props = 1

 This helps with removing blur and shadows from behind the window, but also removes the ability to interact with the window.

-Make window click-proof (as in the window is totally ignored when clicked and clicks behind it):
+Make the window not react on mouse input (it just lets the click go through the window):

 	interactable = 0

-Pro-tip: You can still gain control of the window by clicking it's taskbar icon.
+Pro-tip: You can still gain control of the window by clicking it's taskbar icon or by alt-tabbing into it.

+### OpenGL

+To run XAVA in OpenGL:

+	opengl = true

+WARNING: OpenGL isn't supported on ``sdl``.
+And also on Windows OpenGL is always enabled.

+### Vsync

+VSync is enabled by default on XAVA.

+You can change it's behaviour or outright just disable it.

+To do that open the configuration file and in the ``general`` section you'll find:

+	vsync = 1 (1 means its enabled)
+	vsync = -1 (enable variable refresh rate) vsync = 0 (disable Vsync)
+	vsync = 2 (custom framerate, the number is a divider of the refresh rate of your display)

+### Bars

+In XAVA you can customize the look of the visualizer.

+In the ``general`` section you'll find two options that let you change the size of the bars and the space between them:

+	bar_width = *width in pixels*
+	bar_spacing = *width in pixels*

+To limit the number of bars displayed on the window, set the following in the ``general`` category:

+	bars = *insert number here*

+### Colors and gradients

+In the ``color`` section of the config file you can find:

+	background = *predefined colors in listed in the config file or a hex number in quotes* foreground = *same as above*

+But if you want to have gradients on the bars instead of static colors, you can enable them by changing:

+	gradient_count = *number of colors higher than 1*

+	gradient_color_1 = *same rule as colors*
+	gradient_color_2 = *same as above*
+	...

 ### Shadow

-You can change the following options:
+XAVA can render shadows around the bars so to make the visualizer look like it's floating on your desktop.
+In the ``shadow`` section you'll find these two options:

-	size = (in pixels)
+	size = *in pixels*

-and

-	color = '#aarrggbb'
+	color = *hex color string in the following format '#aarrggbb'*

 You need to enable transparency for the shadows to work.

 NOTE: These are still buggy as Windows interprets vertex buffers (VBOs) differently to other OS-es.

-### Additional features
+### Accent colors

+This is enabled by default.

-Setting foreground color to `default` will cause in Xlib to average out the color in the desktop.
+Setting foreground or background color to `default` will make XAVA attempt to color itself after the OS theme.

-On Windows it will grab the accent color (aka. your theme) instead.

-To enable this you just have to change:

-    foreground = 'default'

-Set foreground opacity:

-    foreground_opacity = (from 0.0 to 1.0)

-You need OpenGL and transparency support in order for it to work.
+### Additional options

 For additional options, look them up in the config file.